NixOS/rfcs/rfcs/0145-doc-strings.md

 ## Examples

-This section contains examples for the different use-cases we would end up with; Visualize them and emphasize the previously discussed characteristics.
+This section contains examples for the different use cases we would end up with; Visualize them and emphasize the previously discussed characteristics.

 ### Attribute bindings